Ultra-Planckian quark and gluon scattering in agravity: Agravity-Mediated Scattering Processes

 Thus, the squared amplitude, defined as $|\mathcal{M}|^2 = |\mathcal{M}_s + \mathcal{M}_t + \mathcal{M}_u|^2$, can be expressed as

 where $N_c$ denotes the number of colors, with $N_c = 3$ for QCD.
-The expression for $|\mathcal{M}|^2$ shown above corresponds to the squared matrix element fully summed over the color and polarization degrees of freedom of both the initial- and final-state gluons.
+The expression for $|\mathcal{M}|^2$ shown above corresponds to the squared matrix element fully summed over the color and polarization degrees of freedom of both the initial- and final-state gluons~\footnotemark.

 It is important to note that, similarly to the ultra-Planckian scattering of photons~\cite{Holdom:2021oii}, the differential cross section for gluon scattering at ultra-Planckian energies scales as $1/E^2$ in the limit $E \rightarrow \infty$, as expected for a UV-complete theory of gravity.
-However, the positivity of $|\mathcal{M}|^2$ is not manifest; it depends on the kinematical invariants, the number of colors, and the values of the gravitational couplings at the relevant energy scale.
-We now proceed to examine this behavior in more detail.

 In order to investigate the conditions under which the squared amplitude $|\mathcal{M}|^2$ is positive, we evaluate it in the center-of-momentum (CoM) frame.
 In this frame, the Mandelstam variables are given by